 Use devices together as a family.

-To successfully raise digital-savvy children requires teaching children how to minimize their online risks and use the digital world positively.
+Raising digital-savvy children includes teaching them how to minimize their online risks and navigate the digital world positively.
 With a few tips and constant communication, you will raise children ready to embrace the technology of the 21st century.

 Visit the technology and parenting category for more!